-After graduation, Conroy taught English in Beaufort, where he met and married a young woman with two children, a widow of the Vietnam War.
-He then accepted a job teaching underprivileged children in a one-room schoolhouse on Daufuskie Island off the South Carolina shore.
-After a year, Conroy was fired for his unconventional teaching practices – such as his refusal to allow corporal punishment of his students – and for his personal differences with the school's administration.
-Conroy evened the score by exposing the racism and appalling conditions his students endured with the publication of The Water is Wide in 1972.
-The book won Conroy a humanitarian award from the National Education Association and was made into the feature film Conrack, starring Jon Voight.
+He soon took a job teaching underprivileged children in a one-room schoolhouse on Daufuskie Island off the South Carolina shore but, after a year, was fired for his unconventional teaching practices – such as his refusal to allow corporal punishment of his students – and for his personal differences with the school's administration.
+Conroy was never to teach again but he evened the score by exposing the racism and appalling conditions his students endured with the publication of a memoir, The Water is Wide published in 1972.
+The book won Conroy a humanitarian award from the National Education Association and was made into the feature film Conrack.

 The Citadel became the subject of his next novel, The Lords of Discipline, published in 1980.
-The novel exposed the school's harsh military discipline, racism, and sexism.
-This book, too, was made into a feature film.
+The novel exposed the school's harsh military discipline and racism.

 Conroy remarried and moved from Atlanta to Rome, where he began The Prince of Tides, which, when published in 1986, became his most successful book.
 Reviewers immediately acknowledged Conroy as a master storyteller and a poetic and gifted prose stylist.
-This novel has become one of the most beloved novels of modern time; with over five million copies in print, it has earned Conroy an international reputation.
-The Prince of Tides was made into a highly successful feature film directed by and starring Barbra Streisand, as well as actor Nick Nolte, whose brilliant performance won him an Oscar nomination.
+This novel has become one of the most beloved novels of modern time.
+With over five million copies in print, it has earned Conroy an international reputation.
+The Prince of Tides was later made into a highly successful feature film directed by and starring Barbra Streisand, as well as actor Nick Nolte, whose performance won him an Oscar nomination.